 Bits Description 31 Limited Retry (LR): If set to '1', the controller should apply limited retry efforts for the write portion of the copy operation.
 If cleared to '0', the controller should apply all available error recovery means to write the data to the NVM.
 30 Force Unit Access (FUA): If set to '1', then for data and metadata, if any, associated with logical blocks specified by the write portion of the copy operation, the controller shall write that data and metadata, if any, to non-volatile media before indicating command completion.
-There is no implied ordering g with other commands.
+29:26 There is no implied ordering with other commands.
 If cleared to '0', then this bit has no effect.
-29:26 Protection Information Field Write (PRINFOW): Specifies the protection information action and check field, as defined in Figure 9, to be used for the write portion of the copy operation.
+Protection Information Write (PRINFOW): Specifies the protection information action and check field, as defined in Figure 9, to be used for the write portion of the copy operation.
 25 Reserved 24 Storage Tag Check Write (STCW): This bit specifies the Storage Tag field shall be checked as part of end-to-end data protection processing as defined in Figure 10, to be used for the write portion of the copy operation.
-23:20 Directive Type (DTYPE): Specifies the Directive Type associated with the Directive Specific field (refer to the Directives section in the NVMe Base Specification) used for the write portion of the copy operation.
-19:16 Reserved 15:12 Protection Information Field Read (PRINFOR): Specifies the protection information action and check field, as defined in Figure 9, to be used for the read portion of the copy operation specified by each Source Range Entries.
-Descriptor Format: Specif fies the type of the Copy Descriptor Format that is used.
-The Copy Descriptor ng LBA, number of logical blocks, and parameters associated with the read 11:08 Copy Descriptor Format Type Description 0h Source Range Entries Descriptor Format 0h is used (refer to Figure 34).
+23:20 Directive Type (DTYPE) : Specifies the Directive Type associated with the Directive Specific field (refer to the Directives section in the NVM Express Base Specification) used for the write portion of the copy operation.
+19:16 19:16 Reserved

+Bits Description ead (PRINFOR): Specifies the protection information action and check field, 15:12 as defined in Figure 9, to be used for the read portion of the copy operation specified by each Source Range Entries.
+Descriptor Format: Speci fies the type of the Copy Descriptor Format that is used.
+The Copy Descriptor Format specifies the starting LBA, number of logical blocks, and parameters associated with the read portion of the operation.
+11:08 Copy Descriptor Description Format Type beechpilen 0h Source Range Entries Descriptor Format 0h is used (refer to Figure 34).
 1h Source Range Entries Descriptor Format 1h is used (refer to Figure 35).
-All Others Reserved 07:00 Number of Ranges (NR): Specifies the number of Source Range Entries that are specified in the command.
+All Others Reserved 07:00 Number of Ranges (NR): Specifies the number of Source Range Entries that are specified in t command.
 This is a 0's-based value.